-All cases for waiver will be reviewed by the District Attorney’s (DA) Office in consultation with a juvenile division manager to determine whether to move forward with waiver under ORS 419C.349.
+All cases for waiver will reviewed by the District Attorney’s (DA) Office in consultation with the juvenile division to determine whether to move forward with waiver under ORS 419C.349.

 This procedure does not pertain to the waiver of motor vehicle, boating, game, and violations, which are bound by a separate waiver order.

 The Juvenile Court, after a hearing would decide to a waiver of youth ages 15, 16 and 17 years old to adult court for criminal offenses.

 Youth ages 15, 16 and 17 years old may be waived for an offense list in ORS 137.707 or under 419C.349.

 The juvenile court must find the following criteria to waive youth ages 15, 16 and 17 years old to adult court:

 A. The youth at the time of the alleged offense was of sufficient sophistication and maturity to appreciate the nature and quality of the conduct involved; and

 B. The juvenile court, after considering the following criteria, determines by a preponderance of the evidence that retaining jurisdiction will not serve the best interests of the youth and of society and therefore is not justified:

 a.
 The amenability of the youth to treatment and rehabilitation given the techniques, facilities and personnel for rehabilitation available to the juvenile court and to the criminal court that would have jurisdiction after transfer;